1. Two Year A Levels

 2. Vocational Courses

 We offer the BTEC Diploma in: Business Studies, Engineering, ICT(OCR National), Science, Media and Sport.
 All are the equivalent of 1 or 2 A levels in terms of their UCAS points, timetable hours and level of work required.
-These subjects require a minimum of 5 grade Cs, preferably including both a grade 4/5/6 in English and Maths.
+These subjects require a minimum of minimum of 5 GCSEs grade 4-9, preferably including a grade 4/5/6 in English and Maths.
 The Extended Diploma course ﬁlls most of a timetable; there is room for GCSE resits in Maths and English if required.

 The timetable will consist of: